RuilianZ/NLP_Recommendations_and_Sentiment_Analysis/README.md

-# NLP_Recommendations_and_Sentiment_Analysis
+# NLP: Recommendations and Sentiment Analysis

+Perform two common NLP tasks:

-Generate recommendations using LDA topic model, perform sentiment analysis
+1. Generate recommendations for products based on product descriptions using an LDA topic model.
+2. Perform sentiment analysis based on product reviews using sklearn Pipelines.